jnsmalm/gameplay-deprecated/README.md

-# cowy-runtime
+# Kore.js
-Runtime for Cowy Framework
+Framework for creating desktop games with JavaScript